mathemagica/mathemagica.github.io/README.md

 ## Events
+- [Video](https://vimeo.com/434156324/bd2b5f5067) and [Slides](https://www.slideshare.net/AnnLewis7/rachel-maddow-is-the-new-slashdot-effect) "Rachel Maddow is the new Slashdot Effect!
+Architecting systems for extremely bursty web traffic driven by the news cycle” at the [2020 Virtual CTO Summit Series: "Scaling Your App"](https://www.crowdcast.io/e/virtual-cto-summit-8), and [2019 New York CTO Summit](https://www.ctoconnection.com/summits/new-york-cto-summit-2019)
 - [NetRoots Nation 2019 July 11-13, Philadelphia, PA](https://www.netrootsnation.org/) Panel: ["Tech For The Movement, Not The Billionaires"](https://www.netrootsnation.org/nn_events/nn19/tech-for-the-movement-not-the-billionaires/) and Panel and Screening of [The Great Hack](https://www.theverge.com/2019/1/30/18200049/the-great-hack-cambridge-analytica-netflix-documentary-film-review-sundance-2019)
-- [PDF19 in NYC](https://www.pdf19.com/) - "Combatting Disinformation" breakout session
+- [PDF19 in NYC](https://www.pdf19.com/) - "Fighting Disinformation on Social Media" breakout session
 - [The Great Battlefield Podcast - 'The Intersection of Technology with Organizing and Politics, with Ann Lewis CTO of MoveOn'](https://www.resistancedashboard.com/node/533)
 - [The Movement Cooperative member convening - "How to launch a national crisis response network"](https://docs.google.com/presentation/d/113PUvzYz-8aFWdr-fitKnkfVq7srmPB06eA54oIL90Y/edit#slide=id.g465010c3fa_0_0)
 - [Fast Company Innovation Festival - "Igniting Movements: How Brands Can Rise To the Occasion"](https://fastcompany.swoogo.com/innovationfestival18/sessions?_ga=2.85276895.713175928.1539042588-1912378899.1532353506) - Hosted by RedPeak and MoveOn